mcrib884/totk-mousecam/README.md

 2. Extract and copy `totk-mousecam/` to your emulator's mod folder
 3. Run `MouseCamCompanion.exe` wherever you want
 4. Start TOTK and click "**Scan Memory**"
-5. Press F3 to toggle mouse capture once the companion says ready
+5. Press F3 to toggle mouse capture once once its ready

 ### Linux

 1. Download the latest Linux release
-2. Copy `atmosphere/` folder to your emulator's mod folder
+2. Copy `totk-mousecam/` folder to your emulator's mod folder
-3. Run `./MouseCamCompanion` (may require `sudo` for input capture)
+3. Run `./MouseCamCompanion` (require `sudo` for input capture)
 4. Start TOTK and click "**Scan Memory**"
 5. Press F3 to toggle mouse capture once its ready